Management plan compartment 13

 Overall management objectives

-Expand the area of acid grassland and heathland by reducing gorse cover and preventing scrub encroachment.
-Maintain and enhance the woodland rides and edges that occur on the east side of the compartment, focusing on the removal of non-native Italian alder.
-Maintain open water in the permanent pond and ensure sandy banks remain clear for use by invertebrates.
+Maintain the area of acid grassland and heathland by preventing gorse and scrub encroachment.
+Maintain and enhance the woodland rides and edges that occur on the east side of the compartment, focusing especially on the removal of non-native Italian alder.
+Maintain open water in the larger pond and ensure sandy banks remain clear for use by invertebrates.
 Prevent scrub encroachment around the ephemeral pond on the Western side of the compartment to help maintain the water levels in this area.
 This is an ideal habitat for many invertebrates and in turn the birds that feed on them.

 ObjectiveAreaMethodComment